快猫短视频

 What’s New in Wilms Tumor Research?

-Over the past few decades, research into Wilms tumor has led to many advances and much higher cure rates for this type of cancer.
-Still, not all children are cured, and even those who are cured might still have long-term side effects from treatment, so more research is needed.
+Over the past few decades, research into Wilms tumors has led to many advances and much higher cure rates for this type of cancer.
+Still, not all children are cured., and even those who are cured might still have long-term side effects from treatment, so more research is needed.

-In the United States, much of the research on Wilms tumor is coordinated by the (COG), whose main goal is to improve the treatment and quality of life of children with Wilms tumor and other types of cancer.
+In the United States, much of the research on Wilms tumors is coordinated by the (COG), whose main goal is to improve the treatment and quality of life for children with Wilms tumors and other types of cancer.
 COG is a large group of doctors, nurses, scientists, and other health professionals whose hard work has already saved the lives of many children with Wilms tumors.

-Research is continuing to unravel how changes in certain genes cause Wilms tumors and affect how aggressive these tumors are likely to be.
+Researchers continue to learn how changes in certain genes inside kidney cells cause Wilms tumors and affect how aggressive these tumors are likely to be.

 Researchers are also studying the gene changes that seem to cause Wilms tumor cells to grow and spread.
 This may lead to treatments that specifically target these changes.